Ruth Rogers is a Reader in Social Justice and Inclusion and Director of the Research Centre for Children Families and Communities.

 Teaching and subject expertise

-She is on the PhD /EdD panel for 20 students spanning across 4 faculties and has chaired and examined doctoral level vivas for univeristies in the UK and internationally.
+Ruth has been on the PhD/EdD panel for over 40 students across all 3 faculties.
+She has chaired and examined doctoral level vivas nationally and internationally.

 - Shane Mochrie-Cox: Impact of youth democracy in Kent

 - Lorna Linton-Hemmings: Parental active engagement, expectations and children behaviour

 - Chiara Costa: Phenomenon of international adoption from Ethiopia to Italy considering international laws and gudifacha informal adoption practice